joelluong/fend-project-memory-game/README.md

 ## Dependencies

-The project is cooperated with two library.
+The project is cooperated with two libraries.

-The first library is sweetalert2
+- The first library is sweetalert2.
 For details, check out [Sweet Alert 2](https://sweetalert2.github.io/).

-Another is Animate.css
+- Another is Animate.css.
 For details, check out [Animate.css](https://github.com/daneden/animate.css).